petrishindmitry1997/js-brain-games/README.md

 ### Game "Prime number"
 ```
-Answer "yes" if number prime otherwise answer "no".
+Answer "yes" if given number is prime.
+Otherwise answer "no".
 Question: 127
 Your answer: yes
 Correct!